TrackMania: Trackmania (2020)

 A remake of Trackmania Nations was announced for Microsoft Windows on February 29, 2020, and was due to be released on May 5, 2020, but was delayed until July 1, 2020, due to the COVID-19 pandemic.
 It was released on consoles and cloud platforms on May 15, 2023.

 The base game is free-to-play, with additional content available with a paid subscription model, including a more advanced in-game track editor, online events and car customization.

 Reception

-Due to the success of the TrackMania series, Guinness World Records awarded the games six world records in the Guinness World Records: Gamer's Edition 2008.
+The TrackMania series was awarded six world records in Guinness World Records: Gamer's Edition 2008.
 These include "Biggest Online Race", "Most Popular Online Racing Sim" and "Largest Content Base of Any Racing Game", with hundreds of thousands of user-created tracks and hundreds of unique cars available for download.